 There are a few tables I would recommend as far as new tables go.
 Unfortunately, they’re all over $500, but this is one of those areas where you get what you pay for.
 If you have to spend less than $500 I would recommend buying a used one instead, you’ll get a lot more for your money that way and it should still be of pretty good quality.
 Here is my list of new tables I would recommend:

 There are probably some others that would be ok as well, but I wouldn’t buy anything that didn’t have at least 4 out of 5 stars.
+The Brunswick Wind Chill Air Hockey is a pretty good value in the category, I think if I had to pick one of the three I think I would go with that one.
+Brunswick also makes the Shutout Air Hockey Table, which is a slightly cheaper and lighter model below:

 New Commercial Table